Bradfield/algos/sorting-and-searching/the-insertion-sort.md

 different way.
 It always maintains a sorted sublist in the lower positions of the list.
 Each new item is then “inserted” back into the previous sublist such that the sorted sublist is one item larger.
-Figure 4 &lt;fig\_insertionsort&gt; shows the insertion sorting process.
+Figure 4 shows the insertion sorting process.
 The shaded items represent the ordered sublists as the algorithm makes each pass.